RafalManka/LibGDX-Dagger2/README.md

     }
 }
 ```

-Create a @Screen annotation.
-This will allow us to declare a scope and make sure that all
+Proceed by creating a @Screen annotation.
+This will enable us to declare a scope, ensuring that all
 dependencies annotated with it will be instantiated once per screen.

 ```java
 @Scope
 @Documented